 Finding the Best Enterprise Social Software Vendor

 Solera found most vendors expected small-mid size firms to accept their offering “as is”.
-Vendors that agreed to perform customizations, quoted the cost so high it was not economically feasible.
+Vendors that agreed to perform customization, quoted the cost so high it was not economically feasible.

 Solera then found MangoApps, a Gartner “2012 Cool Vendor” specializing in the SMB and mid-market space (100-5,000 employees).
 After reviewing Solera’s requirements list, MangoApps quickly agreed to customize a private cloud solution.
 Less than 30 days later, Solera was up and running with their new enterprise social network which matched their needs exactly.